gnayuy/surfrecon/README.md

 To use surfrecon library, you need include surfrecon.h and call the function Surf.surfrecon(PointCloud pcIn, Voxels voxelOut).

 Other parameters: Surf.surfrecon(PointCloud pcIn, Voxels voxelOut, int co, int num_threads).
-By default, co=26 and num_threads=8.
+By default, co=26 and num_threads=8 (if OpenMP is supported by your compiler).

 ## test